pulumi/docs/content/docs/reference/pkg/azure-nextgen/eventgrid/partnertopiceventsubscription.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const partnerTopicEventSubscription = new azure_nextgen.eventgrid.v20200401preview.PartnerTopicEventSubscription("partnerTopicEventSubscription", {
+const partnerTopicEventSubscription = new azure_nextgen.eventgrid.PartnerTopicEventSubscription("partnerTopicEventSubscription", {
     destination: {
         endpointType: "WebHook",
         endpointUrl: "https://requestb.in/15ksip71",